What Not to Miss in ARUBA, the Caribbean A-Lister

 Organized Trips

-As I pointed out, there are many wonderful spots in Aruba that can be explored only either by a private vehicle or on an organized tour.
+As I pointed out, there are many wonderful spots in Aruba that can be explored only by private vehicles or on an organized tour.
 The latter will definitely be the less stressful option especially as you are exploring the rough northeast.
 Driving on those holed dirt roads is like riding a rollercoaster.
 Also, you’ll probably need to join an organized tour if you want to engage in activities on the water like sailing or snorkeling from a boat.
 Once on the island, I’d recommend booking your tour with an experienced operator like De Palm Tours.
 They have many decades of experience which is crucial when it comes to your safety and well-being.

 However, here are some more tours to choose from: